haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 ### Looking into the winning chances

-Let’s take one lottery series for this experiment.
-The lottery number has 2 alphabet and 6 numbers, eg; AG389435.
+Let’s take one lottery series for this experiment, this lottery number has 2 alphabet and 6 numbers, eg; AG389435.
 In this case how many unique lottery can be printed ?